The Role of Functional Capacity Assessment in Return-to-Work Planning

 It offers the employee the opportunity to understand how their medical condition may impact them at work and why their employer needs to implement strategies to support them at work.
 Through the use of allied health practitioners, employers are able to access practical tools that help navigate the management people.

 Where medical input may be necessary, Red Health has additional services which may be suited to your situation.
-These include our Plus Services which involves the use of a medical specialist in conjunction with a Functional Capacity Assessment.
+These include our Red Assess Plus Service which involves the use of a medical specialist in conjunction with a Functional Capacity Assessment.
 Learn more here.